florinpop17/app-ideas/README.md

 We are planning to add more and more projects to this repository.
 For this, we need your help!
 Find out how to contribute below. 👇

-We are also planning to create a website where you can easily browse through all of the projects.
+We are also planning to create a website where you can easily browse through all of the projects.Please do support us😊.

 ## Contribution